 The Company determined the fair value of the other features requiring bifurcation, both individually and in the aggregate were immaterial at inception and as of December 31, 2022.
-The fair value of these features will be assessed at each reporting date and will be recognized and remeasured at fair value if the precision.
+The fair value of these features will be assessed at each reporting date and will be recognized and remeasured at fair value, if material.